 Working with sales agents can be spectacularly effective and successful.
 And it IS possible.

 In order to maximise your chances of success, you need to understand:

-- how agents operate
+- how sales agents operate

-- how agents run successful agency businesses
+- how sales agents run successful agency businesses

-- how they think
+- how commission only sales people think

-- where their priorities lie
+- where commission only sales reps’ priorities lie

-- how they regard you
+- how sales agents regard you

 - what mistakes are possible